 How to Prevent and Remove Scale from Salt Cells

-Scale buildup is one of the most common challenges for Salt Pool owners.
-This is because scale typically forms in hard to see places first, including the cell plates.
+One of the main reasons why buildup can be a challenge is because scale typically forms first in hard-to-see places, including the salt cell plates.
 The plates are inside the electrolytic chlorine generator (ECG), which uses electricity and dissolved salt (Sodium Chloride) to produce chlorine for the pool.
-The undetected buildup will eventually lower the effectiveness and shorten the lifespan of the cell.
-We here in Arizona are used to hard water, so scaling is all too common in our chlorine and salt pools!

 The salt cell’s ECG can provide a perfect breeding ground for two reasons: heat and high pH production.

-- High pH — pH is a by-product from the generator converting salt into chlorine (NaOH).
-If the pH level is not maintained, scaling may develop around the pool surface and equipment.
+- High pH — pH is a by-product of the generator converting salt into chlorine (NaOH).
+Scaling may develop around the pool surface and equipment if the pH level is not maintained.

-How to prevent scale buildup to the salt system
+How to prevent scale buildup in a salt cell

-Keep your water balanced.
-As stated earlier, balanced water is key.
-Leslie’s Dry Acid can help lower the pH level, balance Total Alkalinity and prevent calcium buildup around pool surfaces.
-We recommend testing your water at least once a week and adding Dry Acid as needed.
+As always, it's also vital to keep your water balanced.
+Proper pH and Total Alkalinity levels will help prevent calcium buildup around pool surfaces.
+We recommend testing your water at least once a week.
 For a more precise and comprehensive water analysis, bring a water sample to your local Leslie's store for a free AccuBlue® water test.

-If the salt cell is still not producing chlorine at an optimum level, we recommend that you bring it into your nearest Leslie's Pool Supplies store for a free, expert inspection.
-Depending on the condition of your salt cell, it may be time to purchase a replacement online at www.LesliesPool.com or in-stores.
+If the salt cell is still not producing chlorine at an optimum level, we recommend that you bring it into your nearest Leslie's store for a free, expert inspection.